 Depending on what your campaign goals are, you’ll be charged for clicks to your website or engagements (saves, closeups and clicks) on your Promoted Pins.
 We’ll charge your credit card on the 1st of the month for the previous month's spend, or whenever you hit your billing threshold (whichever comes first).

-We only accept credit and debit cards from the US, CA, UK, IE, AU, and NZ at this time.
-That means your credit or debit card must be linked to a US, CA, UK, IE, AU, or NZ bank with a corresponding billing address.
+We only accept credit and debit cards from the US, Canada, UK, Ireland, Australia, New Zealand, Germany, Spain, Italy, France, Singapore, Netherlands, Finland, Switzerland Sweden, Portugal, Denmark, Gilbraltar (UK) at this time.
+That means your credit or debit card must be linked to a bank from one of the countries listed above with a corresponding billing address.
 If you see a message that your card is declined, double check that the billing address is correct.

 - Log in to ads.pinterest.com